farcasterxyz/contracts/docs/docs.md

 An `fname` is an ERC-721 token that represents a unique name like @alice.
 An fname can have up to 16 characters that include lowercase letters, numbers or hyphens.
 It should that match the regular expression `^[a-zA-Z0-9-]{1,16}$`.
 The address that owns an fname is known as the `custody address`.
 The contract implements a [recovery system](#3-recovery-system) that protects users if they lose access to this address.
 Similar to IDs, Farcaster Names also begin in the invitable state, where they can only be registered by a pre-determined address.
 The owner can disable trusted registration which then allows anyone to register an fname.

-Fnames can be registered for up to a year by paying the registration fee, similar to domain names.
+Fnames can be registered for one year by paying the registration fee, similar to domain names.
 Unlike most ERC-721 tokens, minting the token does not imply permanent ownership.
 Registration uses a two-phase commit reveal system to prevent frontrunning.

-1. When a new fname is registered, the user must pay the yearly fee, and the token enters the `registered` state and remains there until the end of the calendar year.
-The fee pair is pro-rated by the amount of time left until the year's end.
+1. When a new fname is registered, the user must pay the yearly fee, and the token enters the `registered` state. and remains for one year, or more specifically after .

-2. All fnames move from `registered` to `renewable` on Jan 1st 0:00:00 GMT every year.
-Owners have until Feb 1st 0:00:00 GMT to renew the fname by paying a full year's fee to the contract.
+2. After `365 days`, the fname moves from `registered` to `renewable`.
+Owners have `30 days` to renew the fname by paying a full year's fee to the contract.

-3. All fnames that have not been renewed become `biddable` on Feb 1st and move into a [dutch auction](https://en.wikipedia.org/wiki/Dutch_auction).
-The initial bid is set to a premium of 1,000 ETH plus the pro-rated fee for the remainder of the year.
+3. If the fname is not renewed within this 30 day window, it becomes `biddable` and moves into a [dutch auction](https://en.wikipedia.org/wiki/Dutch_auction).
+The initial bid is set to a premium of 1,000 ETH plus the fee for the remainder of the year.
 The premium is reduced by ~10% every hour until it reaches zero.
 An fname can remain indefinitely in this state until it is bid on and becomes `registered`.

 4. If an fname is expired (`renewable` or `biddable`) the `ownerOf` function will return the zero address, while the `balanceOf` function will include expired names in its count.